0111b/PokemonViewer/README.md

 ## App

 This part contains settings and resources related to the entire application.

 It is app lifecycle files, main flow coordinator, application assets, common data formatters and log definitions.

-Important is * AppDependency *.
+Important is *AppDependency*.
 It defines application behavior by determining all dependencies and check if the app is executed in the test mode (see below).

-Last but not least is files with constants definition about app feel and look.
+Last but not least are files which constants definition about app feel and look.

 Fonts, colors, images, strings must be in sync with the design system and updated in time.

 It is pretty easy to use existing or write custom code generation tool for this.

 Using constants also reduces the chance of errors or typos.

 ## Model